cbowland/rmi_and_k8s/README.md

 or even one in each, but they do need to be running so that the client running in Openshift has something to connect to (once we have Skupper set up).

+* Install Skupper locally
+  * Follow the instructions here: https://skupper.io/install/index.html
+  * You will also need Podman or Docker as well

 * oc login -u -p --you know the drill

 * install the skupper operator